aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ps-to-ppsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PS to PPSM within C++ Applications" h2="Convert PS to PPSM within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you a C++ developer looking to add to integrate PS to PPSM conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export PS to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to PPSM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+As a C++ developer, you may need to integrate PS to PPSM conversion feature inside your C++ applications.
+PS to PPSM conversion is a process of converting a PostScript file to a PowerPoint Slide Show file.
+PostScript files are used to store documents in a device-independent format, while PowerPoint Slide Show files are used to store presentations in a format that can be opened and edited in Microsoft PowerPoint.

+<h2>How Aspose.Total Helps for PS to PPSM Conversion</h2>

+Aspose.Total for C++ is a comprehensive package of APIs that can help you to export PS to PPTX and convert PPTX to PPSM.
+It includes [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) and [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/).
+With Aspose.PDF for C++, you can export PS to PPTX and with Aspose.Slides for C++, you can convert PPTX to PPSM.
+Both APIs are easy to use and can be integrated into your C++ applications with just a few lines of code.
+Moreover, Aspose.Total for C++ also provides a wide range of features and functionalities that can help you to create, manipulate, and convert documents in various formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}